Sharing is Caring

 Internet access

 Despite the county hosting the fifth largest town in Kenya, there is unstable internet connection in many areas.
 It is not clear why this is the case.
 Internet is not the only service that is inadequate in some parts of Nakuru.
 The area is so extensive in terms of land surface area that there are some rural areas where getting a matatu to Nakuru town is a nightmare.
-For instance, Kongasis is a small trading centre located along the road from pipeline to Kiambogo.
+For instance, Kongasis town is a small trading centre located along the road from pipeline to Kiambogo.
 The centre clearly lacks basic social amenities such as sewerage system.
 Getting a matatu from the trading centre to town involves a lot of waiting especially during odd hours.
-For instance, yesterday, I wanted to leave Kongasis trading centre at 9:00 am to meet our clients in town, I waited for two full hours before we could be ferried to town in a small car which serves as a Public Service Vehicle.
+For instance, yesterday, I wanted to leave Kongasis town at 9:00 am to meet our clients in town, I waited for two full hours before we could be ferried to town in a small car which serves as a Public Service Vehicle.

 Plenty of food